 Your sworn statement should offer reasons why you failed to learn about the Selective Service registration requirement.

-If you attended high school in the U.S., you were probably told about this requirement, and will need to additionally explain why the information did not cause you to register.
+If you attended high school in the U.S., you were probably sent a letter about this requirement, and will need to additionally explain why the information did not cause you to register.
 (For example, perhaps you heard about the requirement but believed it applied only to U.S. citizens.)

 You will also have trouble claiming ignorance of the registration requirement if you got your green card either through the amnesty program in the 1980s or more recently, during or after the year 2001.
 In both cases, people were alerted to their registration obligations.

 If possible, get letters from other people who knew you, particularly people in positions of authority, such as a high school teacher.
 The letters should support your explanation of what happened to result in your not knowing you were supposed to register.

-For more information on the process of applying for U.S. citizenship, see Becoming a U.S. Citizen: A Guide to the Law, Exam & Interview, by Ilona Bray (Nolo).
+For in-depth discussion of the process of applying for U.S. citizenship, see Becoming a U.S. Citizen: A Guide to the Law, Exam & Interview, by Ilona Bray (Nolo).
 Or, consider hiring an attorney to help with the application process and strategy.